hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

     }

-Fetch if **any** of the nested objects defined via an array relationship satisfy a condition
+Fetch if **any** of the nested objects defined via an array relationship satisfies a condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Example:
 ~~~~~~~~
-Fetch all authors which have written at least one article which is rated 1
+Fetch all authors which have written at least one article which is rated 1:

 .. graphiql::
   :view_only: